 Identity Guard’s Cancellation Policy

 You know that feeling when something is supposed to be easy and simple, but it never is, so then the one time something is actually easy and simple, it feels like a miracle?
-Identity Guard’s cancellation policy makes it simple to stop their service (and definitely makes up for the fact that there are no Identity Guard free trials.
+Identity Guard’s cancellation policy makes it simple to stop its service and makes up for the fact that there are no Identity Guard free trials.

 Which is better, LifeLock or Identity Guard?

 We think Identity Guard is slightly better than Lifelock.
 They both ranked highly for us, but we gave Identity Guard a 9.5 out of 10 in our review, and LifeLock a 9.3 out of 10.
 What did that .2 difference come down to?

 What is Identity Guard with Watson?